Neurolinked/MlsetupBuilder/README.md

 To display the models present in the model library you need to setup a folder in the software preferences, choose the Wolvenkit-CLI executable, at least version 1.5.2 and from the build menu Build the repository, then the microblends normals and decals for the software

 # Screenshot
-Main window with the new info/tool panel and layer mask visualizer/painter
+Main window with the new custom microblends interface

 ![Custom microblends interface](https://www.kientzproduction.com/gitcontent/mlsb_165_1.png)